SeanGroff/sean-groff-gatsby-blog/src/pages/useReducer/index.md

 ### Initial State

-To keep you on your toes i'm going to begin with the second argument to `useReducer` only because it's simple to Grok and provides some mental context to the reducer function which is the first argument to `useReducer`.
+To keep you on your toes I'm going to begin with the second argument to `useReducer` only because it's simple to Grok and provides some mental context to the reducer function which is the first argument to `useReducer`.
 If you're familiar with Redux you can skip ahead.

 Typically, `initialState` is a JavaScript Object.
 If you read the previous paragraph on when to use `useReducer vs useState` than `initialState` will always be an Object 😇.
 It's an important takeaway to know the initial state can be ANY value.
 This is why you'll notice in the docs they introduce `initialState` as `initialArg`.